redpanda-data/connect/website/docs/components/processors/grok.md

 import TabItem from '@theme/TabItem';

-Parses messages into a structured format by attempting to apply a list of Grok patterns, if a pattern returns at least one value a resulting structured object is created according to the chosen output format.
+Parses messages into a structured format by attempting to apply a list of Grok expressions, the first expression to result in at least one value replaces the original message with a JSON object containing the values.

 <Tabs defaultValue="common" values={[